cortexproject/cortex/docs/configuration/config-file-reference.md

 # For range query, step should be within this limit to match.
 For instant query,
 # subQuery step should be within this limit to match.
 If not set, it won't be
 # checked.
-This attribute won't be applied to metadata queries.
+This property won't be applied to metadata queries.
 query_step_limit:
   # Query step should be above or equal to this value to match.
 If set to 0, it
   # won't be checked.